-If, on the other hand, you're running late or don't want to walk anymore, I recommend relaxing with a Peroni and a pizza on the terrace of the pizzeria Ai Marmi, in Viale di Trastevere, 53-59.
+If, on the other hand, you're running late or don't want to walk any further, I recommend relaxing with a Peroni and a pizza on the terrace of the pizzeria Ai Marmi, in Viale di Trastevere, 53-59.
 Although the atmosphere there is anything but quiet, you will taste one of the most delicious pizzas in all of Rome, well deserved after a day of walking.

-3. Day Three: The grandeur of the Vatican and the Borghese Gallery
+3. Day three: The grandeur of the Vatican and the Borghese Gallery

-In this experience, you will tour the main rooms of the Vatican Museums in a small group, and at a time when tourists are not yet allowed to enter.
+In this experience you will tour the main rooms of the Vatican Museums in a small group, and at a time when tourists are not yet allowed to enter.
 Enjoying the Sistine Chapel in silence is, frankly, an experience that everyone should have.

-The Vatican Museums are closed on Sundays except for the last day of each month (a day to avoid, since admission is free and therefore crowds are massive).
+The Vatican Museums are closed on Sundays except for the last day of each month (a day to avoid, as admission is free and therefore crowds are massive).
 The official opening hours to the public are from 9:00 a.m. to 4:00 p.m., Monday through Saturday.

 St. Peter's Basilica